jeffsf/pyDE1/README.md

 ## Overview

-This represents work-in-progress to an API-first implementation of core software for a controller for the DE1.
+An API-first implementation of core software for control and use of the Decent Espresso DE1.

+It provides core components, which can be run as an unattended service that automatically starts at boot, to supply stable, versioned APIs to provide all primary functions of use of a DE1 and data collection around it.

 A web app has been able to demonstrate sufficiency of the APIs and functionality for the majority of day-to-day operations,